 Potential for higher rates

-Because you’re a low-risk borrower, lenders should be able to offer you a good deal without ripping you off.
+Because you’re a low-risk borrower, lenders should be able to offer you a lower rate without ripping you off.
 But some may hope you’re better at medicine or surgery than money.

 So watch out for higher rates than normal.
-You may find that some lenders offer seemingly low closing costs by charging you more each month over the lifetime of your loan.
+You may find that some lenders offer seemingly low closing costs by increasing your monthly mortgage payments over the lifetime of your loan.

-And think carefully about whether or not an adjustable (or variable) mortgage rate suits you.
+And think carefully about whether or not an adjustable mortgage rate suits you.

 There are circumstances in which this is a legitimate concern.
-Supposing you’re fresh out of medical school and your student loans are still in their grace period.
+Supposing you’re a new doctor fresh out of medical school and your student loans are still in their grace period.

-Many physician mortgage loan programs ignore your student debt.
+Many physician mortgage loan programs ignore your student loan debt.
 So you could borrow big.
-But the only way to keep on top of your mortgage is to forbear on your student loans during your residency.
+But the only way to keep on top of your monthly mortgage payments is to forbear on your student loan payments during your residency.

 And that means you’ll be accumulating interest on those loans as well as paying interest on your mortgage.
 This could be expensive in the long run.